ChristianSteigerAcquia/unused-files/README.md

 Find all orphaned Drupal files with a simple PHP script.

 # How to run
-php findfiles.php /mnt/www/html/docroot/sites/default/files www.example.com
+php findfiles.php /mnt/www/html/docroot /sites/default/files www.example.com

 Call the php file with two parameters:
+1. path to Drupal root
-1. path to the files folder
+2. path to the files folder
-2. hostname of the site
+3. hostname of the site